Happy New Year 2018! To all my Facebook Friends, Fans and Twitter Followers!

 NYGASP (or the New York Gilbert & Sullivan Players) are currently presenting their best-to-date production of Gilbert & Sullivan’s classic “H.M.S Pinafore” through Sunday, which can best be described as a New Year’s Eve treat.
 This classic comedy almost never disappoints.
 Every song is a hit.
 Or rather every other song.
 And the hilarity goes on and on in every direction.

-The Kaye Playhouse at Hunter College on E.68th St. seems just the right sized stage & orchestra for this epic of tom-foolery on the high C’s.
+The Kaye Playhouse at Hunter College on E.68th St. and Lexington Ave. seems just the right sized stage & orchestra for this epic of tom-foolery on the high C’s.
 This saucy ship’s a beauty.
-And it was “grand-parents matinee,” the day I attended and after the show, you could write a character’s name on a piece of paper, and be given a back-stage tour by that member of the cast, an utterly delightful ne plus ultra.
+It was “grand-parents matinee” the day I attended, and after the show, you could write a character’s name on a piece of paper, and be given a back-stage tour by that member of the cast, an utterly delightful ne plus ultra.
 Accompanied by a grand-child, of course.

 Go to www.nygasp.org for complete info to this delightful show and the stalwart company itself.
 Which I admire for their tenacity and dedication of bringing every single one of G&S great or near-great comic operas to life.
 It’s particularly interesting to me to see the never (well, hardly ever) done, lesser known works like “The Sorcerer.”